DanMorriss/jazz-platform/README.md

     - House Band
     - Contact
     - Thank you page
-- All pages contain and are accesible via the navigation bar at the top of the page, except the thank you page which is displayed once you fill out the contact form.
+- All pages contain and are accessible via the navigation bar at the top of the page, except the thank you page which is displayed once you fill out the contact form.

 [Back to top](<#contents>)
 ### Wireframes